Wild America (film): Reception

 Wild America grossed $7.3 million.

-Rotten Tomatoes, a review aggregator, reports that 27% of 22 surveyed critics gave the film a positive review; the average rating is 4.5/10.
+Rotten Tomatoes, a review aggregator, reports that 29% of 21 surveyed critics gave the film a positive review; the average rating is 4.5/10.
 The site's consensus states: "Wild America has the appearance of an old-school wilderness adventure, but lacks an involving story to anchor all the outdoor action."

+Home media

+This film was released on VHS by Warner Home Video on October 8, 1997.
+This film has been released on DVD by Warner Home Video on June 20, 2004, with Captions, Inc. Los Angeles English subtitle deaf for hearing impaired.